 Internal transfers allow for Ponzi schemes

-If a cask title is only transferred internally then the highly regulated Warehouse Keeper, and therefore HMRC, has no idea anyone other than the company owns the cask.
-As the cask owner you are relying on an unregulated company to only sell that cask once.
 Unfortunately ponzi schemes have been one of the most common scams in the alcohol industry.
 The Nant Whisky Group is one of the most famous past examples but there are current companies who have been associated with these types of schemes and wine investment scams are rife too.

 If you are already a cask owner and are concerned that the cask you purchased is held in your name or not all you need to do is consult your paperwork.

-If you have only been issued a certificate of title etc then there is a very slim chance the cask is held in your name at the warehouse it is stored at because you are required to sign a delivery order.
+If you have only been issued a certificate of title etc then there is a very slim chance the cask is held in your name at the warehouse it is stored at because you are usually required to sign a delivery order.

 If this is the case you should contact the company who sold you the cask in the first instance and ask them for a delivery order to transfer the cask into your name at the warehouse.